 1. The Western stock usually calls for onions, carrots, celery, maybe leeks or bay leaf too.
 I save the carrot tops and base of celery etc and freeze them to add to stocks, or even to make vegetable stock.
 So, repeat, it can really cost nothing.

-2. The Chinese stock calls for ginger and spring onions, which helps to get rid of the undesired "smell".
+2. The standard Chinese stock calls for garlic, ginger and/or spring onions, which helps to get rid of the undesired "smell".
 Sometimes a dash of rice wine, for the same reason.
 I think it also works as a sort of acidic medium much like Sally Fallon's vinegar, to extract nutrients.
-Oh, and contrary to popular belief, no garlic.

 3. You can add nothing at all too, which is what I like to do usually because I don't know if I'll be using it for what kind of recipes.